-King County Library Systems is seeking an Assistant Operations Manager (Kent).
+King County Library Systems is seeking an Assistant Operations Manager (Kent) and a Library Technical Assistant (Mercer Island).

 NCW Libraries is seeking a Bilingual Branch Librarian (Mattawa) and a Finance Director (Wenatchee).

 Seattle University is seeking a Metadata Strategist Librarian.